abughalib/LookingForTeam-discord-bot/README.md

   **Optional**
 - `BOT_WING_COMMAND_NAME`: Change the team invite command.
-- Change the titles of respective channel and their channel.
+- Change the titles of respective channel and their channel Names.
 - Comment out the API URLs if you don't need them or exclude the commands from discord server.

 # Info